wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

 	    }
 	];

-   For CentOS 6 and Red Hat 6, you can install the package ``python27``, which installs Python 2.7 at ``/opt/rh/python27`` in parallel to the older stock version of python already present:
+  CentOS 6 and Red Hat 6 come with Python 2.6, you can install Python 2.7 in parallel maintaining older version:

   a) For CentOS 6::